 MindSet has long stressed the importance – and even the obligation – of leaders making a genuine commitment to the success of their employees, and we often challenge our clients to embrace the audacious goal of seeing to it that every employee has the opportunity to work for a first-class supervisor.
-But today we want to address the often overlooked other side of the coin, i.e., the obligation of employees to be a good follower and ensure their supervisor is successful as they can be.
+But today we want to address the often overlooked other side of the coin, i.e., the obligation of employees to be a good follower and ensure their leadership success.

 As much as great supervisors should be genuinely committed to the success of their employees at work and in life, employees should be no less committed to actively supporting the success of their supervisor.
 In fact, MindSet stresses that one of the worst patterns we can see in any work setting is a situation where a supervisor is working harder to make their employee a success than the employee is working to make their supervisor happy.
 We call this MindSet, What’s Wrong with this Picture?
 There is no reason to make this dynamic complicated: employees should ask what expectations their supervisor has for them and then work hard to exceed those expectations every day.